 As a result, Pivot Point Consulting, a national healthcare IT consulting firm, has five tips on how hiring managers can become better project managers, and in turn, stronger employees, colleagues and recruiters.

-Provide a clear set of expectations.
 As hiring managers, it’s vital to be very clear about expectations with candidates, clients and colleagues as vague instruction often leads to misunderstanding or confusion.
 Therefore, be direct.
 Tell candidates exactly how they need to prepare for an interview and what’s expected.
 Detail an assignment in full with your client to ensure you’re both aligned on goals.
 Discuss business goals with colleagues to make sure you’re both on the same page and that you’re setting yourself up for success.

-See solutions not problems.
 Nobody likes a naysayer, and as a hiring manager, it’s especially important that you see possibilities where businesses see problems.
 Therefore, be a constant source of ideas and inspiration.
 This lets your clients feel like they are in good hands, and underscores your confidence and capability in your work, which are also very important in sustaining long term relationships with clients and candidates alike.